anthony-ck-ang/android/README.md

 # AndroidStudio
+Learning coding on Android Studios.
-Some basic practices on Android studios
+Some basic practices that I have been doing.